DanielSSilva/danielssilva.github.io/_posts/2020-06-10-Automating_database_backups_with_Universal_Automation_and_dbatools.md

 ![schedule results](/img/Automating_database_backups_with_Universal_Automation_and_dbatools/schedule_sample.png)

-And the results can be seen by clicking on the view button.
+And the results can be seen by clicking on the `view` button.
 The result looks like this:

 ![job result](/img/Automating_database_backups_with_Universal_Automation_and_dbatools/Job_result.png)

 # Bonus - Leveraging the Secrets

-If you navigate to the variables tab, you can see that you can add variables.
+If you navigate to the `variables` tab, you can see that you can add variables.
 This is cool if you have multiple scripts that have the same configuration (paths, names, etc).

 But what's also cool is that UA allows you to use secrets, meaning you can store your database credentials and avoid placing them as plain text on your scripts.
 Unfortunately, I wasn't able to make it work on the version that I'm using.
 I see no errors, it says the secret is created successfully, but I can't see it or use it.

-I expect that this is something going wrong on my side, and that it's working as expected in Universal.
+I expect that this is something going wrong on my side and that it's working as expected in Universal.
 I'll update this post if I can get it working.